Alexander-J-Porter/LendingClub-Loan-End-to-End-Project-using-Excel-SQL-Tableau/README.md

 1. **Regional Performance Analysis**: Conduct geographic analyses of lending activities by state to identify regional disparities in lending performance and opportunities for growth in underserved areas.
 1. **Financial Health Metrics**: Analyze the average interest rate and average debt-to-income (DTI) ratio to gauge the cost of loans and the financial stability of borrowers.

-**Expected Outcome:** By the end of this analysis, LendingClub will:
+**Expected Outcome:** By the end of this analysis, Lending Club will:

 * Achieve a clear understanding of lending trends and performance metrics, facilitating targeted marketing and loan offerings.
 * Develop comprehensive borrower profiles to enhance their ability to evaluate loan applications and reduce default rates.